HL7/US-Core/input/pagecontent/sdoh.md

 #### Category Codes

-The LOINC "grouping" code: [LG41762-2](http://details.loinc.org/LOINC/LG41762-2.html) "Social Determinants Of Health" is used to categorize SDOH for Assessments, Problem, and Service Requests.
-This concept enables API consumers to be able to separate out SDOH data when accessing patient information.
-Alternatively, clients may find it more efficient to query based on a specific code or set of codes (for example, `Condition.code`) or request all of a patient's resources for a particular type and filter by code(s) to access items of interest.
+The LOINC "grouping" code: [LG41762-2](http://details.loinc.org/LOINC/LG41762-2.html) "Social Determinants Of Health" is used to categorize SDOH for Assessments, Problems, and Service Requests.
+This concept enables API consumers to be able to separate out SDOH data when accessing patient information. <span class="bg-success" markdown="1">Alternatively, clients may find it more efficient to query based on a specific code or set of codes (for example, `Condition.code`) or request all of a patient's resources for a particular type and filter by code(s) to access items of interest.</span><!-- new-content -->

 #### Codes for Problems/HealthConcerns, Goals, Service Requests, and Procedures